- 3 Tablespoons (50g) Broth (Soup) Mix

 Always check the label of each ingredient for allergy warnings.

 - Unless you are using quick cook broth mix you will need to soak it overnight (10 hours).
 Place the broth mix in a bowl and add water until just covering the mix.
 Soak overnight (10 hours).

 - Add boiling water and stock cubes to a pan and once its dissolved add the broth mix.
 Bring to boil, then simmer for 1 hour.

 - Finely chop the onions and leek and add to pan, simmer for 20 minutes.

-- Grate the carrots and turnip and add to pan, simmer for 10 minutes.
+- Peel and grate the carrots and turnip then add to pan and simmer for a further 10 minutes.